tasken/jekyll-porfolio/curriculum.en.md

 **Functional analyst and web developer**{: .puesto} // 08.2017 -- 03.2018
 [*The Plus.*](http://www.theplus.agency){:target="_blank"}{: .empleador}
-Analysis of functional requirements for applications and websites, use cases, development of database schema, UI / UX design, mockups, and wireframes.
+Analysis of functional requirements for applications and websites, use cases, development of database schema, UX/UI design, mockups, and wireframes.
 Development in HTML5 and CSS3, templates for Wagtail (Django), and responsive emails (MJML).
 Basic understanding of JavaScript (native and ECMAScript 6), React, and Python development flows.

 **CMO and front-end web developer**{: .puesto} // 2015 -- 2016
 [*Amazónica*](http://www.amazonica.com.ar){:target="_blank"}{: .empleador}